-He is also the director of the center for study of conflicts, liberty and security (ccls) and editor of the quarterly journal in French Cultures et Conflits published by ccls and l’Harmattan.
-See the website CCLS.EU
+He is also the director of the Center for study of Conflicts, Liberty and Security (CCLS) and editor of the quarterly journal in French Cultures et Conflits published by CCLS and l’Harmattan.

-He has been the founder and co-editor with Rob Walker of International Political Sociology one of the journals of the International Studies Association published by Wiley Blackwell.
+He has been the founder and co-editor with Rob Walker of International Political Sociology one of the journals of the International Studies Association published by Oxford University Press.
 He is co editor of the Routledge collection International Political Sociology, and the Routledge collection liberty and security.

 His areas of interests are:

 * International Political Sociology – Transdisciplinary approaches- Transversal Lines. https://www.routledge.com/International-Political-Sociology-Transversal-Lines/Basaran-Bigo-Guittet-Walker/p/book/9781138910713